OXRS-IO/OXRS-IO-WEBSITE/docs/docs/hardware/output-devices/pwm-controllers.md

 LilyGO
 - The LilyGO can be powered from POE or it's on board usb c connection.
 The LED strip can be pwoered via teh 2.1mm jack or the terminal block.
 The sheild will **NOT** power the LilyGO

+Athom Tasmota Bulb
+- the bulb only supports wifi operation and has no exposed serial terminal, while the firmware works; caution should be heeded as the device could brick and be difficult to repair

 Required to Run the 16Ch PWM Board
 - [Room8266](/docs/hardware/controllers/room8266.md)